 Units are equipped with a single-stage integrated control.
 This control manages ignition timing, heating mode fan off delays and indoor blower speeds based on selections made using the control dip switches and jumpers.
-For Low GWP DIP switch settings see section VII- Low GWP Application The control includes an internal watchguard feature which automatically resets the ignition control when it has been locked out.
+See section VII for Low GWP DIP switch settings.
+The control includes an internal watchguard feature which automatically resets the ignition control when it has been locked out.
 After one hour of continuous thermostat demand for heat, the watchguard will break and remake thermostat demand to the furnace and automatically reset the control to relight the furnace.